-Goldeneye was one of the first games to demonstrate that FPS's could work well on video game consoles and be just as enjoyable and commercially viable as they had become on the PC.
-Key to this breakthrough were the N64 controller's analogue stick, which allowed for a continuous range of motion, unrestricted to axes as a D-pad is, and implementation of an auto-aim feature to soften the demands for precision aiming.
+As the game utilizes the Nintendo 64 controller's analog stick, which allowed for a continuous range of motion, the game uses an auto-aim feature to soften the demands for precision aiming.
 The auto-aim defaults to on and scales with difficult level selected in-game (with the easiest difficulty providing the most generous aiming assistance).
 An overriding option to disable auto-aim altogether is offered as well for both single-player and multiplayer.

 The in-game menu system is notable as an example of contextual menus.
 The player may access the menu at any time during gameplay by pressing Start, prompting Bond to raise his wrist watch to the camera.
 While the game is obscured by the watch, the action pauses, allowing the player time to adjust game options, view mission objectives, check his/her health and armor, and change weapons and gadgets.
 The menus are displayed in style with their context of being on a spy gadget: the screen occasionally flickers as though recalibrating and the health and armor bars are curved to fit the circular watch face.